hellmake/CAST-Highlight-Workshop/content/3_DetailedResults/32_SCA.md

 ![SCA Dashboard](/images/DetailedSCA-1.png)

 There's lots going on here:
-- We see that there are dozens of third-party libraries embedded within our codebase
+- We see that there are many third-party libraries embedded within our codebase
 	- CAST Highlight detects them either from them being required within the project files or from actually finding the package's files within the scanned code (CAST has an ever-growing database containing the *fingerprints* of every version of every file of every package we can find on popular repositories.
 Every file scanned is checked against that database.)
 - Some packages are quite old
-- There are a handful of ***High-Risk Licenses***
+- There is a ***High-Risk Licenses***
-- There are a number of ***High and Critical Severity Security Vulnerabilities*** related to those packages
+- There are a number of ***High and Medium Severity Security Vulnerabilities*** related to those packages.

 Let's start with the ***Vulnerabilities*** subtab:
 ![Vulnerabilities Button](/images/Vulnerabilities-Button.png)